amesones-dev/blog/_posts/2023-02-8-gcp-python-logging.md

 * Google recommends integrating Google Cloud Logging with the standard python logging library for [writing app logs](https://cloud.google.com/appengine/docs/standard/python3/writing-application-logs#writing_app_logs):
   * Allows reusing code modules with standard python logging methods.
-  * Once the Google Cloud Logging has been set up to use the Python root logger,*no specific code is needed to log to Google Cloud
+  * Once the Google Cloud Logging has been set up to use the Python root logger,no specific code is needed to log to Google Cloud
 * For apps whose specific purpose is related to Google Cloud Logging, such as application logs analytics or logging configuration management, the [Google Cloud Logging API](https://cloud.google.com/logging/docs/reference/libraries)